flutter/website/src/get-started/fwe/state-management.md

 ## Sharing state between widgets

-There are a few reasons why an app might need to share state:
+Some scenarios where an app needs to store state include the following:

 * To **update** the shared state and notify other parts of the app
 * To **listen** for changes to the shared state